StefSchenkelaars/capistrano-generals/README.md

 example you want to upload `database.yml` to the `staging` environment, the system first searches for `database.staging.yml` and if it cannot find that it will fall back to the original.

+### Setup
+TODO: Create docs.
+It creates config files and startup scripts for nginx, unicorn and sidekiq.

 ### Restart
 This will upgrade the unicorn workers and restart nginx.